sharkymark/v2-templates/README.md

 This is an FAQ, tips and tricks, and best practices to get you going with Coder v2 OSS and v2 Premium (paid).
 If you're looking for an v2 enterprise trial key, fill out this [form](https://coder.com/trial) for a 30-day trial  or you can sign up when creating your admin user after deploying Coder.

+## Changelog
+See the [CHANGELOG.md](CHANGELOG.md) file for the latest updates and changes to this project.

 Here is an additional repo [coder-hw](https://github.com/sharkymark/coder-hw) with a Python-based CLI using the Coder API.

 The [official v2 docs](https://github.com/coder/coder/tree/main/docs) and [template examples](https://github.com/coder/coder/tree/main/examples/templates) are great resources too.
 Also my colleague [bpmct](https://github.com/bpmct/coder-templates) authors some amazing templates too.